CCTV Installation Cost

-• The average cost to install a CCTV system is around £350
+• The average cost of CCTV installation is £550.

-• How to find and hire a security specialist
+• How to find and hire a local CCTV installer.

 Depending on the complexity of the job, it usually takes: less than a day

-Your CCTV installation price will depend on the type of camera you chose and how large the system you choose is.
+Your CCTV installation price will depend on the type of camera you choose and how large the system you choose is.

 These are the total costs for a single camera for each type.